Academic Catalog

 GERO 23000 Memory Loss and Aging: Myths and Realities (LA)

-Memory loss has become one of the most feared stereotypes of aging.
-This course contrasts normal age-related changes in the brain with the effects of diseases that cause cognitive impairment.
-Prevalence, incidence, symptoms, causes, treatment, and caregiving issues are discussed, with emphasis on the history and personal, social, cultural, political, and economic impacts of Alzheimer's disease, which affects millions of older adults in the United States.
-Prerequisites: One 10000-level GERO course.
+Contrasts normal age-related changes in the brain with the effects of diseases that cause cognitive impairment.
+Discusses prevalence, incidence, symptoms, causes, treatment, and caregiving issues are with emphasis on the history and personal, social, cultural, political, and economic impacts of Alzheimer's disease, which affects millions of older adults in the United States.
+Prerequisites: One 100-level GERO course or HLTH 10100 or PSYC 10300 or PSYC 10400.
 (S,E)

 3 Credits